Moira (horse)

-Moira (foaled April 11, 2019) is a Canadian-bred Thoroughbred racehorse who won the 2022 Woodbine Oaks and Queen's Plate.
-She set a track record in the Queen's Plate while becoming the 38th filly to win the race.
+Moira (foaled April 11, 2019) is a champion Canadian-bred Thoroughbred racehorse.
+As a three-year-old she set a track record in the Queen's Plate while becoming the 38th filly to win the race.
+Later in her career she won the Grade 1 Breeders' Cup Filly & Mare Turf at Del Mar.

 Background

-Moira is a bay filly who was bred in Ontario by Adena Springs.
+Moira is a dark bay mare who was bred in Ontario by Adena Springs.
 She was sired by Ghostzapper, the 2004 American Horse of the Year after winning the Breeders' Cup Classic.
 Her dam, Devine Aida, is a graded stakes-placed daughter of Unbridled's Song.
 The family traces to Begum, a blind daughter of Alydar who became an outstanding producer.

 She was sold at the 2020 Keeneland Yearling Sale for $150,000 to X-Men Racing, a group of friends put together by bloodstock agent Donato Lanni.
 Lanni also brought American-based Madaket Stable and SF Racing into the partnership.
 "We put a fund together and we bought a dozen horses and she was one of them," said Lanni.
 "They're all guys that are in the horse business, some of them in the Standardbred business.
 But what they all have in common, besides being friends with me, is that they're all lucky."

 She is named after the character Moira Rose, played by Catherine O'Hara, from Schitt's Creek.
 She is trained by Kevin Attard.